Logo

 Key aspects include:

-- Hybrid retrieval (vector + keyword + semantic ranking) over Azure AI Search, connected to the agent as a built-in tool, with vectors from text-embedding-3-large
+• Hybrid retrieval (vector + keyword) over Azure AI Search, connected to the agent as a built-in tool, with vectors from text-embedding-3-large and an integrated vectorizer that embeds the query itself at search time

-- Full observability with OpenTelemetry and Application Insights, with agent traces visible in the Azure AI Foundry portal
+• End-to-end distributed tracing with OpenTelemetry and Application Insights — every chat turn from HTTP request down to the individual tool call; agent traces also visible in the Azure AI Foundry portal

 Architecture